United By Blue X Lazy Dog

 Bee adventurous in this six-panel hat, featuring an embroidered Howling Hive Hefe patch, crafted with 100% organic cotton, it's all the buzz. (one size fits all with adjustable strap + buckle)

 Our Fall Collection is available now for purchase in-restaurant and online.

 For each item purchased, one pound of trash will be removed from waterways, but there are more ways you can support this initiative.
 Are you ready to get your hands dirty?
 Us too.

 Join us for a waterway cleanup with UBB in Las Vegas, NV, this Sunday, October 21st.
 We will be meeting at the Tropicana Flamingo Wash Trail.
 If you are interested and have some free time this Sunday, please come out and hang with us.
-You can sign up here.
+Sign up by clicking the link.

-We are also co-hosting a cleanup December 8, 2018 in Huntington Beach, CA – you can sign up for that one here!
+We are also co-hosting a cleanup December 8, 2018 in Huntington Beach, CA – sign up by clicking the link!